Neil Strauss writes in “The Game” that two years in a row he was the “best pick-up artist in the world”.

 Shame With Facial Expression

-Similar as with Moral Authority Judgement, but you point an imaginary finger at them without speaking a word.
+Similar to Moral Authority Judgement, but you point an imaginary finger at them without speaking a word.

 Neil could have stopped for 3 seconds, made a disgusted facial expression and then resumed.